 The combination of affordable rates and outstanding customer service makes Holiday Extras a great choice for travel insurance.
-Depending on the level of cover you require, you can choose from three policies:
+Depending on the level of cover you require, you can choose from four policies:

 Bronze provides up to £1000 cancellation cover per person, up to £5 million of medical cover, and up to £500 for baggage loss.

 Silver offers cancellation cover of up to £2,500 per person, medical cover of up to £10 million, and baggage cover up to £1,500.

 Gold policies provide cancellation cover of up to £5,000 per person, up to £2,000 of baggage cover, and medical cover of up to £10 million.